teod/deep-clone-map/README.md

 #### Differences between other deep map libraries
 Most existing libraries do not map values in arrays, and in nested complex structures combining both objects and arrays.
+Typescript support is also one of the lacking features of most existing libraries.

 ## Install